Does Plume support Ethernet Backhaul?

 Can pods be wired to each other (daisy-chained)?

 Yes.
 You can wire pods to each other in a series of up to 2 pod-to-pod hops.
 It is important to note that one cannot wire pods to each other after a wireless hop, which will cause instability.

 What else can I use the Ethernet port for?

 If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your wired clients, like a printer or desktop PC.
-Even if your device is capable of both Wi-Fi and Ethernet, plugging a normally static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the Wi-Fi connections of other wireless-only devices.
+Even if your device is capable of both Wi-Fi and Ethernet, plugging a typically static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the Wi-Fi connections of other wireless-only devices.

 IMPORTANT - Any device connected to an Ethernet port will always be connected to the secure zone.